 - familiarize him with the travel carrier before you leave (soft carriers can fit in more places than the hard carriers required for placing pets in cargo).
 Let him play inside with the door both open and closed

 So, be sure to get him a warm blanket.
 Place food in his food tray and water and small ice cubes in his water tray.
 Note that the US Customs Service requires that cats must be examined at the port of entry.
 Because of that I recommend that you time your flight such that the exam at the airport

 is done soon upon arrival.
 Have a safe trip and send me an update.
 Simba

 I live in Paris and will be flying home to LA next month.
-My kitten will be three months old at that point.
+My kitten will be 3-months-old at that point.
 Would he be safe to take him with me?
 Would the air circulation/pressure hurt him?
-I know that's an awful long flight for a cat, but I'm worried more about him being so young.
+I know that's an awful long flight for a cat, but I am worried more about him being so young.
 What would you suggest? - Thanks, Worried in Paris

 Dear Worried in Paris,

 Cats older than 8 weeks are allowed on most US airlines.
 Many airlines also allow small animals to travel with their humans inside the passenger cabin, if your kitten and his crate are small enough to fit under your seat in a cabin-size appropriate carrier.

 Because yours is a kitten, he will likely meet the weight criteria.

 As for preparing for his travel, get him a nice blanket, food and small ice cubes in his water tray and he should be ok.